SidClaw

 Chat Integrations

-Get approval notifications with Approve/Deny buttons in Slack or Telegram.
+Get approval notifications with Approve/Deny buttons in Slack, Microsoft Teams, or Telegram.

 Chat Integrations